meilisearch/documentation/learn/advanced/known_limitations.md

 ## Large datasets and internal errors

-**Limitation:** Meilisearch might throw an internal error when indexing large datasets.
+**Limitation:** Meilisearch might throw an internal error when indexing large batches of documents.

-**Explanation:** Indexing datasets over 2GB in size can result in Meilisearch opening too many file descriptors.
-Depending on your system, this might reach your system's resource usage limits and trigger an internal error.
-Use `ulimit` or a similar tool to increase resource consumption limits.
+**Explanation:** Indexing a batch of documents that is over 2GB in size can result in Meilisearch opening too many file descriptors.
+Depending on your system, this might reach your system's default resource usage limits and trigger an internal error.
+Use `ulimit` or a similar tool to increase resource consumption limits e.g. call `ulimit -Sn 3000` just before running Meilisearch.